sproof/docs/docs/jsclient/js-api.rst

 API
 ========

-The sproof-api can be accessed by using the following domain: https://api.sproof.io/api/v1/profiles.
-To enable a fast integration into a node application we provide a js-sproof-client.
+The sproof API can be accessed through the domain https://api.sproof.io/api/v1/profiles.
+To enable a fast integration into a node application, we provide a JavaScript client for sproof named ``js-sproof-client``.

 .. code-block:: javascript